crazybingoo/HyNaPT/README.md

 # HyNaPT

-This repository provides a **reproducible MATLAB framework** for analyzing **dynamic epileptic brain networks** using **hypergraph theory, probabilistic state transitions, and multi-scale node vulnerability analysis**.
+This repository provides a **reproducible MATLAB framework** (a probabilistic information fusion framework that integrates hypergraph structure, node attributes, and temporal dynamics into a unified probabilistic transition model for dynamic propagation)

-The pipeline integrates **signal processing**, **hypergraph construction**, **node-level biomarkers**, **transition probability modeling**, and **dynamic clustering**, enabling systematic investigation of **seizure propagation mechanisms** across time.

 ---

 ## 1. Overview

-This project proposes **HyNaPT (a probabilistic information fusion framework that integrates hypergraph structure, node attributes, and temporal dynamics into a unified probabilistic transition model for dynamic propagation)**, a framework that:
+This project proposes **HyNaPT**, a framework that:

 * Constructs **time-resolved hypergraphs** from multichannel neural signals
 * Quantifies **node vulnerability and functional roles**